Establish a welcoming, vibrant, and attractive corridor of neighborhood places

 Retain the depth of character.
 Identify and support preservation of historic resources that increases public understanding and appreciation for the corridor’s architectural and cultural history.
 Respect Arlington’s past.

-Encourage a range of housing choices and
+Encourage a range of housing choices and staying in place

 Maintain stable residential; encourage a range of new housing options that are affordable serving all ages to meet the housing needs of families, students, and older adults who wish to stay in place throughout life; encourage living closer to transit, jobs, shopping, services, and universities.